Alexandria reckless driving Defense Lawyers

 Our lawyers regularly defend reckless driving charges in all Northern Virginia jurisdictions as well as reckless charges that occur on the George Washington Parkway in the United States District Court for the Eastern District of Virginia.

 In Virginia, reckless driving is a Class 1 misdemeanor.
 Va.
 Code §46.2-868(A).
-In the United States District Court for the Eastern District of Virginia, reckless driving charges that occur on the George Washington Parkway are federal petty offenses
+In the United States District Court for the Eastern District of Virginia, reckless driving charges occurring on the George Washington Parkway are considered federal petty offenses.

-In addition to a potential jail sentence and fine, in Virginia state courts, reckless driving may also be punished by a license suspension of up to six months.
+In addition to a potential jail sentence and fine, in Virginia state courts, reckless driving may also result in a license suspension of up to six months.
 See Va.
 Code §46.2-392 and §46.2-393.

 The basic reckless driving statute states: